suryanaa/DigiAssist/README.txt

 Description of the project:

+DigiAssist is designed to digitally assist people who require frequent medication.
+This application can help users monitor their medicaal regimen as well as their vital statistics.
+This can help physicians understand the patients health status better and enable them to take steps to control diseases as well as prevent costly exacerbations.

+Moreover, by aggregating this voluntarily-shared data about symptoms, it is possible to improve management and understanding of diseases.
+With this kind of information/statistic, scientists and public health agencies can design new medication that reduces the burden on patients.
-DigiAssist is designed to digitally assist people who require health care frequently.
-It can help reduce costs incurred by frequently visiting hospitals or availing emergency services.
+Patients also benefit since they reduce costs incurred by frequently visiting hospitals or availing emergency services.

-It can be extended to facilitate assistance to nurses or health care professionals who are in charge of the terminally ill or mentally ill.
+This application can be extended to facilitate assistance to nurses or health care professionals who are in charge of the terminally ill or mentally ill.

-DigiAssist is a personlized digital health care assistant that can --collect measurements of health parameters automatically as well as manually.
+DigiAssist is a personlized digital health care assistant that can --collect measurements of health parameters .
-  Some of the parameters include Weight, pain level, blood glucose level,blood pressure, temperature --Request information from the health care community via personalised patient forms --Monitor and collect information from wearable devices connected by a Body area network, WBAN (wireless body area network) or BSN (body sensor network) --Set up communication with a patients doctor or health care provider.
+  Some of the parameters include Weight, pain level, blood glucose level,blood pressure, temperature --Request information from the health care community via personalised patient forms --Set up a health log/diary
---Set up a health Diary
---Manage reminders and alerts to visit the doctor, refill prescription as well as keep track of medications dosage.
+--Manage reminders and alerts to refill prescription as well as keep track of medications dosage.
 --Manage a calendar to help with regular medication.
-For instance to keep track of the next medical appointment, the next vaccination for a child.
---Location Services including the closest hospitals, pharmacies and 24/7 pharmacies.

-Moreover,
---For the physically or mentally disabled additional assistance is available through the "Lost" assistant.
---If the patient requires continuos or constant care, the app allows the user to set up
-	-- Separation Alert , when the patient and the care giver have been separated.
-	-- Perimeter Alert, when the patient goes outside an established perimeter.
+--Provide access to details of medication

 Intended Audience: